Damp, mould and condensation

 Mould growth can produce allergens (substances that can cause an allergic reaction), irritants and, sometimes, toxic substances.
 Inhaling or touching mould spores may cause an allergic reaction, such as sneezing, a runny nose, red eyes and skin rash and can also cause asthma attacks.

-As a tenant, it is your responsibility to manage the mould in your home in the first instance.
+As a tenant, there are easy ways to manage mould in your home in the first instance.

 Damp can cause mould on walls, windows, and furniture.
 Damp and cold homes encourage the growth of mould and result in mites (which feed on mould) and can increase the risk of respiratory illness.
 It can be caused by: